-We met 28 years ago when you welcomed me into your villages on my first trek with Alex Rama in 1991.
-At the time you told me that few people trekked across the trail – probably less than 100 each year – and you only made a few kina selling your vegetables at markets.
+‘We met 31 years ago when you welcomed me into your villages on my first trek with Alex Rama in 1991.
+At the time you told me that few people trekked across the Trail – less than 100 each year – and you only made a few kina selling your vegetables at markets.

-The following year Paul Keating put Kokoda on the map when he became the first Australian Prime Minister to visit the plateau since the war.
+‘The following year Paul Keating put Kokoda on the map when he became the first Australian Prime Minister to visit the plateau since the war.
 He was moved by the experience and his words resonated throughout Australia.

-The first 20 trekkers I led across the trail to honour the 50th anniversary of the Kokoda campaign in 1992 were also moved by the significance of the occasion; the traditional welcomes you provided; and the support of your guides and carriers.
+‘The first 20 trekkers I led across the trail to honour the 50th anniversary of the Kokoda campaign in 1992 were also moved by the significance of the occasion; the traditional welcomes you provided; and the support of your guides and carriers.

-‘Sadly, the interest created by the media during Keating’s historic visit – and the expectations they created – evaporated soon after they left.
+‘Sadly, the interest created by the media during Keating’s historic visit – and the expectations they created – evaporated soon after he left.

-Our next opportunity to showcase the the trail came with the Sydney Olympic Games in 2000.
+‘Our next opportunity to showcase the Trail came with the Sydney Olympic Games in 2000.

-You will recall that we proposed the Olympic Torch be run across the trail on its way from Athens in Greece to Sydney.
+‘You will recall that we proposed the Olympic Torch be run across the trail on its way from Athens in Greece to Sydney.
 We knew it would take you less than 24 hours to get it across with the event being beamed to millions around the world.

-Unfortunately it was not to be – you were conned by the Sydney Olympic organizers who only allowed you to run it from Owers Corner to Port Moresby.
+‘Unfortunately, it was not to be – you were conned by the Sydney Olympic organizers who only allowed you to run it from Owers Corner to Port Moresby.

-Governor Siembo felt so aggrieved he closed the trail with a demand for compensation on your behalf.
+‘Governor Siembo felt so aggrieved he closed the Trail with a demand for compensation on your behalf.
 The Australian Government didn’t seem to care much as Kokoda was not on their radar at the time.
-However the closure had a negative impact on your village economies as you had no income for many months.
+However, the closure had a negative impact on your village economies as you had no income for many months.

-I made a visit to Port Moresby to meet with Governor Siembo in Parliament House at Waigani to discuss the issue.
+‘I made a visit to Port Moresby to meet with Governor Siembo in Parliament House at Waigani to discuss the issue.

-I was unable to meet the demands he made on your behalf however I suggested he could impose a fee on trekkers which could be held by a management body similar to how our National Parks are run in Australia.
-A fee would ensure local village communities received shared benefits from trekkers.
+‘I was unable to meet the demands he made on your behalf however I suggested he could impose a fee on trekkers which could be held by a management body similar to how our we manage our National Parks in Australia.
+A fee would ensure your village communities received shared benefits from trekkers.

-He agreed and the trail was reopened.
+‘He agreed and the trail was reopened.

-After we rediscovered the original battlesite of Isurava Prime Minister John Howard commissioned a memorial for the site to commemorate the 60th anniversary of the campaign in 2002.
+‘After we rediscovered the original battlesite of Isurava Prime Minister John Howard commissioned a memorial to commemorate the 60th anniversary of the campaign in 2002.
 This led to a continuing increase in the number of trekkers.

-We then set about establishing a management body for the trail.
-You will recall that neither of our Governments were much interested in supporting it at the time although Sir Peter Barter, the Minister for Provincial and Local Level Government, did approve the establishment of a Special Purpose Authority and a former kiap, Mr Warren Bartlett, was appointed to manage it with a part-time assistant.
+‘We then set about establishing a management body for the trail.
+You will recall that neither of our governments were much interested in supporting it at the time although Sir Peter Barter, your Minister for Provincial and Local Level Government Affairs, did approve a Special Purpose Authority and a former kiap, Mr Warren Bartlett, was appointed to manage it with a part-time assistant.

-We copped a bit of flack for this at the time as other trek operators did not want to have to pay a fee but eventually they were made to do so.
+‘We copped a bit of flack for this at the time as other trek operators did not want to have to pay a fee but eventually, they were shamed into falling into line.

-Trekker numbers continued to increase under Warren Bartlett’s management of the new Kokoda Track (Special Purpose) Authority – which became known as the KTA – and benefits were returned to your villages as agreed.
+‘Trekker numbers continued to increase under Warren Bartlett’s management of the new Kokoda Track (Special Purpose) Authority – which became known as the KTA – and benefits were returned to your villages as agreed.

-The discovery of a large gold and copper deposit on the southern slopes of the trail emerged as a major threat to trekking when bulldozers appeared in the Ofi Creek area.
-Government intervention stopped the mine however it was soon to be replaced by another more insidious threat – Government bureaucracy!
+‘The discovery of a large gold and copper deposit on the southern slopes of the Trail emerged as a major threat to trekking when bulldozers appeared in the Ofi Creek area.
+Government intervention stopped the mine however it was soon to be replaced by another more insidious threat – Australian Government bureaucracy!

-The sudden rush of environmental officials from Canberra was reminiscent of author Keith Wileys’ quote from ‘Assignment in New Guinea’ in 1965‘:
+‘The sudden rush of environmental officials from Canberra was reminiscent of author Keith Wileys’ observation in his book, ‘Assignment in New Guinea’ in 1965‘:

 ‘In recent years the academics have discovered New Guinea.
 Grave, plump, portentous, they swarm north in their hundreds each winter, generally finishing somewhere near Goroka in the Eastern Highlands where at times they become so numerous that every bush and stone seems to conceal a lurking bureaucrat or anthropologist.
 After a few weeks or a few months they return home to prepare brisk solutions for all the problems which beset the land.
 Too often they see New Guinea coldly as an exercise in nation-building to be carried out as quickly as possible, with one eye on the taxpayer at home and the other on some ranting demagogue in the United Nations.